MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Set-AzureRemoteAppCollection.md

 ```

 ## DESCRIPTION
-The **Set-AzureRemoteAppCollection** cmdlet sets the properties of an azure_2 RemoteApp collection.
+The **Set-AzureRemoteAppCollection** cmdlet sets the properties of an Azure RemoteApp collection.

 ## EXAMPLES